Saturday, September 22, 2007

 Well, I’m feeling a real affinity for that commercial this morning. and I’m thinking that I could revive that ad campaign by making my own, updated version of that commercial.
 Only mine would not be about substance abuse.
 Mine would say, “This is my brain after four days of an extremely inflamed shoulder muscle, which was then poked with what felt like really sharp sticks, but was actually a licensed health care professional using medically approved health care tools.”
 Catchy, huh?

 The purpose of my commercial would be to illustrate the process my mind undergoes as it searches for the perfect, most articulate, most precise method of utilizing swear words to describe this particular pain.
-(Hey, I never said my commercial would have a deep or meaningful purpose.)
+(Hey, I never said my commercial would have any deep or meaningful purpose.)

 Step 1: I mentally inventory all the “bad” words I know, often trying them out in a Fill-In-The-Blank, Complete The Following Sentence With The Best Word sort of situation.